FALCOdrone/FALCO/README.md

-# FALCO Drone Project
+# FALCO
-Autonomous driving drone built and developed by AEA, the automation engineering association of Politecnico di Milano
+Main code for the Teensy 4.1, joins Sensor-Fusion and Control